-This Water Conservation Plan shall work in concert with all public water suppliers in the District, agricultural, steam-electric, and industrial permit holders,-suppliers receiving water from District water resources via transport permits and in cooperation with the regional water planning authorities.
+This Water Conservation Plan shall work in concert with all public water suppliers in the District, agricultural, steam-electric, and industrial permit holders and in cooperation with the regional water planning authorities.
 Specifically, the plan will include:

 A. Coordination with Drought Contingency Plan